vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 sva-abhimata-nitya-niravadya-anurūpa-svarūpa-rūpa-guṇa-vibhava aiśvarya-ś¯la-a ı ¯di-anavadhika-atiśaya-asaṇkhyeya-kalyāṇa-guṇa-gaṇa śrīvallabha!
 Beloved consort of Śrī, who as a host of innumerable auspicious qualities, flawless and superabundant, pleasing to Herself, eternal, flawless and appropriate—beginning with proper form, forms, qualities, powers, sovereign rule, and generosity! evambhūta-bhūmi-nīlā-nāyaka!
-You are the consort of Bhūmī and Nīlā who are like Śrī! svaccandānuvarti-svarūpa-sthiti-pravr̥tti-bheda-aśeṣaśeṣatā-ekarati-rūpa nitya-niravadya-niratiśaya-jñāna-kriyā-aiśvaryādi-ananta-kalyāṇa-guṇa gaṇa-śeṣa-śeṣāśana-garud˙a-pramukha-nānāvidha-ananta-parijana paricārikā-paricarita-caraṇayugal˙a!
+You are the consort of Bhūmī and Nīlā who are like Śrī! svaccandānuvarti-svarūpa-sthiti-pravr̥tti-bheda-aśeṣaśeṣatā-ekarati-rūpa nitya-niravadya-niratiśaya-jñāna-kriyā-aiśvaryādi-ananta-kalyāṇa-guṇa gaṇa-śeṣa-śeṣāśana-garuḍa-pramukha-nānāvidha-ananta-parijana paricārikā-paricarita-caraṇayugal˙a!
-Your feet are eternally waited upon by varied and unlimited male and female attendants—first of all Śeṣa, Viṣvaksena, and Garud˙a—whose differences in proper form, continuation, and activity are in accord with Your will, who are of such a nature as find their sole pleasure in being unconditionally dependent, who have a host of endless auspicious qualities—beginning with eternal, flawless and unsur passed knowledge, activity, and lordship! paramayogi-vāṇmanasā aparicchedhya-svarūpa-svabhāva!
+Your feet are eternally waited upon by varied and unlimited male and female attendants—first of all Śeṣa, Viṣvaksena, and Garuḍa—whose differences in proper form, continuation, and activity are in accord with Your will, who are of such a nature as find their sole pleasure in being unconditionally dependent, who have a host of endless auspicious qualities—beginning with eternal, flawless and unsur passed knowledge, activity, and lordship! paramayogi-vāṇmanasā aparicchedhya-svarūpa-svabhāva!
 Your proper form and proper nature are beyond the limits of the words and minds of the highest yogis! svābhimata-vividha-vicitra-ananta-bhogya-bhogopakaraṇa-bhogasthāna-samr̥d dha-ananta-āścarya-ananta-mahāvibhava-ananta-parimāṇa-nitya-niravadya niratiśaya-vaikuṇṭhanātha!
 You are the Lord of Vaikuṇṭha, eternal, flawless and unsurpassed, of endless measure, of endless great glory, endless in amazement, with objects of enjoyment and instruments of enjoyment endless in kind and variety, all pleasing to You.